 If we want an environment committed to fairness and transparency, where teaching, learning and research – not profit – are at the heart of what we do, then we must collectively take a stand.

-We love teaching and working with students, and we do not take strike action lightly, any more than nurses or doctors do.
-The UCU has called for eight days of strike action from November 25th to December 4th.
+Teaching and working with students is why we do this job, so we do not take strike action lightly, any more than nurses or doctors do.
+After eight days of strikes in November and December 2019, the UCU has called for fourteen more days of strikes in February and March: February 20-21, February 24-26, March 2-5 and March 9-13.
 On these days:

 - UCU members won’t be teaching, holding office hours, marking or answering emails